Haiphong: Seaports

 Haiphong port is one of the largest ports in Vietnam and south-east Asia as a whole.
 The Port of Haiphong on the Cấm River is divided into three main docks: Hoang Dieu (Central terminal) located near the city's center, Chua Ve, and Dinh Vu both farther downstream to the east.
 Several ferry terminals connect Haiphong with the neighboring Cát Hải and Cát Bà Islands; Ben Binh Ferry terminal is located near the city center while Dinh Vu Ferry is located on a spit of land on the coast.
 The government had approved the plans to build an international port in Lach Huyen – 15 kilometers from the current port.
-Once completed this will be one of the deepest port in Vietnam with draft of 14m, capable of receiving ships up to 100.000 DWT.
+Once completed this will be one of the deepest ports in Vietnam, with a draft of 14m, capable of receiving ships up to 100.000 DWT.

 Railway

-Hai Phong Railway Station built in 1902 is the eastern terminus of the Kunming–Hai Phong Railway, also known as the Yunnan–Vietnam Railway.
+Haiphong station built in 1902 is the eastern terminus of the Kunming–Hai Phong Railway, also known as the Yunnan–Vietnam Railway.
 Built at by the French during their occupation, the railway once connected Haiphong to the city of Kunming in Yunnan, China, although service along the Chinese portion of the line is currently suspended.
 Rail travel from Haiphong with connections to the rest of the Vietnamese railway network is via Hanoi.

-There are daily trains start from 6AM until 6PM from Hai Phong city to the capital Hanoi and return.
-The trains take approximately 3 hours to arrive to Hanoi as well as the same period back to the landport city.
+Passenger trains run daily from 6AM until 6PM from Hai Phong city to the capital Hanoi and back.
+The travel time between the two cities by rail is approximately three hours.

 Cuisine

-Hai Phong cuisine is well known for seafood dishes.
-Seafood restaurants in the Do Son area have very fresh and affordable shrimp, crab, fish, and squid.
-The style of seafood processing in Hai Phong follows a simple style, emphasizing the essence and freshness of ingredients more than the fussiness in seasoning.
+Hai Phong specialties are known throughout Vietnam for their seafood dishes.
+Seafood restaurants in the Do Son area are famous for having very fresh shrimp, crab, fish, and squid at affordable prices.
+The seafood processing style in Hai Phong is simple, emphasizing the essence and freshness of ingredients, not spices.

-Dishes such as bánh đa cua (red noodle soup with crab), bún cá (fish rice noodle soup), bánh mỳ que cay (spicy stick-bread), cơm cháy hải sản (crispy rice cracker with seafood), nem cua bể (square crab spring rolls),... are now so familiar and famous.
-These dishes can be found on the streets of other places like Ho Chi Minh City, Hanoi,... but enjoying them on the Red Phoenix Flower City (the other name of Haiphong City) is still the most ideal because of the choice of raw ingredients and cooking secrets of local chefs.
+Dishes such as bánh đa cua (red noodle soup with crab), bún cá (fish rice noodle soup), bánh mỳ que cay (spicy stick-bread), cơm cháy hải sản (crispy rice cracker with seafood), nem cua bể (square crab spring rolls) are notable and popular dishes.
+These dishes can be found on the streets of other places like Ho Chi Minh City, Hanoi, but enjoying them on the Flamboyant City (the other name of Haiphong City) is still the most ideal because of the choice of raw ingredients and cooking secrets of local chefs.
 Hai Phong cuisine has been promoted to Europe at the Brest Maritime Festival 2008 (France) and resonated greatly.

-In addition, Hai Phong also has many other dishes such as mantis shrimp hot pot, bean sprouts salad, sủi dìn, bánh bèo (Haiphong's version, which is different from Hue's version),...
+Hai Phong also has many other dishes such as mantis shrimp hot pot, bean sprouts salad, sủi dìn, bánh bèo (Haiphong's version, which is different from Hue's version).